Doxbin (clearnet)

-Doxbin is a pastebin used to post or leak personal data (often referred to as doxing) of any person of interest.
+Doxbin was a pastebin used to post personal data (often referred to as doxing).
+The website is defunct as of 2026, and displays an error message when accessing.

 Operators

-In 2019, Brian Krebs reported: "The individual who appears to maintain the Doxbin... stated that he also was responsible for maintaining SiegeCulture, a white supremacist website that glorifies the writings of neo-Nazi James Mason".
+In 2019, US journalist Brian Krebs reported: "The individual who appears to maintain the Doxbin... stated that he also was responsible for maintaining SiegeCulture, a white supremacist website that glorifies the writings of neo-Nazi James Mason".

 In July 2020, John William Kirby Kelley, who was involved in a neo-Nazi swatting conspiracy and a group associated with a neo-Nazi terrorist network known as Atomwaffen Division, as well as the Deadnet IRC channel and its participants, were linked to the group that maintains Doxbin.
 According to federal prosecutors, the group maintains Doxbin to list past and potential swatting targets.